 Single-Leg Bridge: Lie on your back with both legs bent and your feet flat on the ground.
 Lift your left leg off the ground and extend it while you raise your lower back and butt.
 Hold the position for two seconds and lower back downwards in a controlled manner.
 Repeat 10 to 15 times on each leg.

 Donkey Kicks: Get on all fours again, but this time you will only be lifting and extending your legs, keeping your hands on the ground.
 Instead of extending the leg backwards like you did during Bird Dogs, keep the knee slightly bent and kick upwards, with the bottom of your shoe facing the sky.
-Repeat 15 to 20 times on each side.race.
+Repeat 15 to 20 times on each side.running race.